 top of page

-The Real Cost of the Public Cloud Archive Isn’t Storage.
-It’s Everything That Comes After.
+The Real Cost of Cloud Archive Is Not Storage

 So the data goes in.
 The dashboards look good.
 The storage line item drops.
 Everyone feels smart.